 1) Looking at how your past may be impacting on your current situation

 2) Considering what behaviours and beliefs about yourself are worth holding onto and what may need challenging (what do we put back in the drawer because it’s still useful or consider throwing out because it’s not, and perhaps was never useful).

 3) Reconciling the two in order to gain a way of life that will give a more satisfying and productive future for you

-I offer 60 minute sessions of counselling in a safe and private environment where I hope that you will feel free to fully explore the things that aren't working for you at the moment.
+I offer 60 minute sessions of counselling, via video or phone call, from a safe and private environment where I hope that you will feel free to fully explore the things that aren't working for you at the moment.
 As a result, you may be able to identify some answers, try some new ways of doing things, or make some important decisions.